spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 To understand why, you need to read
 [this article][why-no-co-web].
 In short: its much harder to implement deep coroutines so browsers probably wont do it.

+Besides being very unintuitive, this is also limiting.
+Higher order functions are succint and powerful, yet we cannot *really* use them inside async functions.
+Instead we have to resort to the clumsy built in for loops which often force us into writing ceremonial, stateful code.

 ### Arrow functions give us more power than ever before